bepvte/ocrlocate/README.md

 ## Performance
 To increase the performance, enable the compilation of tesseract without openmp with `cargo install --git https://github.com/bepvte/ocrlocate --features bundled`.
+A surprising amount (5%) of CPU time is used on the zlib decoding for libpng.
+For comparison, around 15% of cpu time is spent on the LSTM kernel for tesseract.
+The best solution I have found is to use [zlib-ng](https://github.com/zlib-ng/zlib-ng) and run the program with it in LD_PRELOAD, which reduces the cpu time to 2%..
+While you could link libpng to zlib-ng manually, I found this difficult and just chose to use `LD_PRELOAD`.